Thank you for submitting the form. Your reference number is

 Premium tyres can increase vehicle comfort

 While the focus for a vehicle’s ride comfort is often on the suspension tune of a car, the construction and size of a tyre is crucial too.
-The big tyre brands spend a fortune developing new tyres that can better absorb road imperfections.
+The big tyre brands invest in developing new tyres that can better absorb road imperfections.

 Expensive tyres may be quieter

-Tyres might all look the same to the untrained eye, but there's a lot of science that goes into their manufacture.
-Image: Supplied
+Tyres might all look the same to the untrained eye, but there's a lot of research that goes into their manufacture.

 Tyres for electric vehicles